sybila/biodivine-hctl-model-checker/README.md

 | jump x      | @{x}: &phi;        |
 | exists x    | 3{x}: &phi;        |

 We are using following operator precedence:
 * unary operators (negation + temporal): 1
 * binary temporal operators: 2
 * boolean binary operators: and=3, xor=4, or=5, imp=6, eq=7
 * hybrid operators: 8

+Note that propositions can contain alphanumeric characters and underscores.
+Variables use the same characters, but enclosed in "{}".
+* proposition example: p_1
+* variable example: {x_1}